Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 DACFile sharingGoogle Drive folder permissions

-MACMilitary dataAccess labeled “Classified”
+MACMilitary dataAccess labeled "Classified."

-RBACHR systemsPayroll access for HR team
+RBACHR systemsPayroll access for the HR team

 ABACHealthcareAccess only from verified hospital IP during work hours